 Ryan was going to explore Silver Islet with me.
 I picked him up and he was surprisingly pretty awake for being out late and having a few drinks.
 We hit the road.

 We made our diversion down Lakeshore Drive.
 This is a place I made a detour 5+ years ago.
-I stopped into Crystal Beach Variety and had great conversation with the owner, John.
-I couldn’t remember exactly where this was until I started doing some research.
+I had stopped into Crystal Beach Variety and had great conversation with the owner, John.
+I couldn't remember exactly where this was until I started doing some research.
 I decided to drop by there on my way to Silver Islet and then visit The Fish Shop.

 After miles of narrow and twisty roads, we finally made it to Silver Islet!

 Seeing the beauty of Silver Islet was great!
-I wish I could have stayed there longer, but I needed to get back to Texas!
+I wish I could have stayed there longer, but I needed to get back to Texas.
 I headed back to Thunder Bay, dropped Ryan off at his house, and said goodbye.
-From there, it was heading to Metro to get some Canadian groceries and then to the border.
+From there it was heading to Metro to get some Canadian groceries and then to the border.

-I started driving towards Duluth and realized I needed gas by the time I got near Duluth.
-My Buc-ee’s story was taking off, so I decided to go to a place the opposite of Buc-ee’s.
+I started driving towards Duluth and realized I needed gas by the time I got to Duluth.
+My Buc-ee's story was taking off, so I decided to go to a place the opposite of Buc-ee's.
 It was an unattended Sinclair station in the middle of nowhere.